Modesto Car Accident Lawyer

 - Bodem Street and Scenic Drive

-As a Modesto car accident lawyer, I have seen a large variety of injuries.
-Some of the most common are:
+As accident attorneys from Modesto, California, we have seen a large variety of injuries.
+Some of the most common injuries in traffic collisions are:

 - Lacerations: These are common and are usually caused by sharp objects within the vehicle.

-- Bruising: Impact on the dash, steering wheel or pressure from safety restraints is responsible for most bruising in a car accident.
+- Bruising: Impact on the dash, steering wheel, or pressure from safety restraints is responsible for most bruising in an auto accident.

 - Broken bones, including fractures of the femur and the pelvis: Fractures of the lower extremities, scapula, and ribs are often seen.